RegioHelden/RehQ/README.md

 A check can be run from the context menu, to test if your custom snippets are well-formed (right click > _RehQ_ > _Development_).

 Once the well-form snippets exist in the `SNIPPET_DIR`, they will be listed in the _Show available snippets_ window.
-Currently, the snippets are shown in no particular order.
+The snippets are shown in alphabetical order.

+For furhter info refer to the [wiki page](https://github.com/RegioHelden/RehQ/wiki).

 ## Font formatting